 Of course, someone could be selling gold bullion acquired many years earlier when the price was much lower, making it more likely that they would be exposed to CGT.
 This likelihood would be increased further if the sale of other assets, such as a second home or a valuable painting, had used up much or all of the exemption.

 In that event, CGT would be levied at either 18 per cent or 28 per cent on gains made since 22nd June 2010, depending on the person’s taxable income.
 Gains made on or before 22nd June 2010 are taxed at 18 per cent.

-Finally, should someone be liable to CGT, remember that losses on the sale of assets can be set against gains before the final calculation is made.
+However, it’s important to remember that should someone be liable to CGT, losses on the sale of assets can be set against gains before the final calculation is made.

 Would you Like to see More Articles Like This one?